xCat-Whiskey/simpleTerminalQuizGenerator/README.md

 To follow the sheet:

-Question
+Line 1: Question
-Answer
+Line 2: Answer
-Question
+Line 3: Question
-Answer
+Line 4: Answer

 How the code is written is line after line.
-So, questions is whatever % whatever = 0, whereas modulus for answers is not 0.
+So, questions is whatever % 2 != 0, whereas modulus for answers is 0.
 Anyways, if you needed something simple and easy, here you are.
 Enjoy.